 At Θ = 0°, the coil will be in parallel with the magnetic lines of forces.
 So, no emf will be induced in the winding.

 At Θ = 90°, the coil will be perpendicular to the direction of the magnetic lines of forces.
 The coil now cuts these lines of forces and an emf will be induced as stated by the faradays law of electromagnetic Induction.
-The figure which explains the movement of the coil in the magnetic field at Θ = 90° is shown in the figure below.
+The figure which explains the movement of the coil in the magnetic field at Θ = 90° is depicted in the following image.

 At Θ = 180°, the coil will be in parallel with the magnetic lines of forces.
 So, no emf will be induced in the winding.

 At Θ = 270°, the coil will be perpendicular to the direction of the magnetic lines of forces.
 The coil now cuts these lines of forces and an emf will be induced as stated by the faradays law of electromagnetic Induction.
-The figure which explains the movement of the coil in the magnetic field at Θ = 270° is shown in the figure below.
+The figure which explains the movement of the coil in the magnetic field at Θ = 270° is displayed in the following figure.

 This process repeats as the coil is rotated inside the magnetic field.